Click to open/close the FAQ.

 That is why marking using the ILU-code is urgently recommended.
 This may not necessarily apply to containers which are for example transhipped within industrial sites or in other closed environments.

-6) Why should I renew my code after two years?
+6) Why should I renew my code after a year?

 7) What happens if the loading units are sold?